hypergonial/hikari-miru/docs/source/getting-started.rst

         if event.content.startswith("miru"):
             view = BasicView()  # Create an instance of our newly created BasicView
-            # Build the components defined in the view and attach them to our message
+            # Attach the components defined in the view to our message
-            # View.build() returns a list of the built action-rows, ready to be sent in a message
             message = await event.message.respond(
-                "This is a basic component menu built with miru!", components=view.build() )
+                "This is a basic component menu built with miru!", components=view )

             view.start(message)  # Start listening for interactions